manilireb/pretty-papi/README.md

 ```cpp
 void some_name(papi::event_code eventset, papi::papi_counter *counter)
 ```
 The code you want to measure should be executed between the macros `PAPI_START` and `PAPI_OVER`.
-Initializations and clean ups you want to exclude from the benchmark can be define within the function before and after those macros respectively.
+Initializations and clean ups you want to exclude from the benchmark can be defined within the function before and after those macros respectively.
 At the end register your functions by using the `PAPI_MAIN` macro.
 ```cpp
 PAPI_MAIN(some_name);